bpayton0101/AAI-520-Final-Project/README.md

-# AAI-520-Final-Project
-Question-Answering and Chatbots Using Memory Networks
+# AAI-520-Final-Project: Developing a Conversational Chatbot GPT (Generative Pre-trained Transformer) and Diagloflow

 ![Chatbot Banner](ttps://botnation.ai/site/wp-content/uploads/2022/02/meilleur-chatbot.jpg)

+## Introduction

 Chatbots are conversational agents  designed with the help of AI (Artificial Intelligence) software.
 They simulate a conversation (or a chat) with users in a natural language via messaging applications, websites, mobile apps, or phone (Irsath, 2021).
+Chatbots have become very popular tools ever since deep learning became popular.
+Thanks to deep learning, we're now able to train the bot to provide better and personalized questions, and, in the last implementation, to retain a per-user context (Byiringiro et al, 2018).

 Building a chatbot involves several key steps and can be approached in different ways.
 The best approach for building a chatbot depends on your specific needs and goals, and factors such as the complexity of the task and the desired level of sophistication should be taken into consideration.

-Memory Networks are a type of neural network architecture specifically designed to handle tasks that require the ability to store and retrieve information from a large dataset.
-This makes them particularly well-suited for chatbots, which often need to remember and process large amounts of information from previous conversations.

-Memory networks for Question-Answering Memory networks are a general class of neural network models for natural language understanding (NLU) tasks introduced by Weston et al. in 2014 in the context of end-to-end trained QA systems.
-In this project, we will apply the NLU QA task and a class of deep learning models known as memory networks to build a chatbot that can carry out multi-turn conversations, adapt to context, and handle a variety of topics.

-Project Objectives include: (1) Examining the various components of an end-to-end trained chatbot models; and (2) Explore the challenges faced with using architectures like Seq2Seq, Transformers, GPT and deep learning
+The goal of this project is to build a chatbot that can carry out multi-turn conversations, adapt to context, and handle a variety of topics, via web or app interface where users can converse with the chatbot.
+This project will use the Cornell Movie Dialogs Corpus to examine generative-based chatbot architectures like Seq2Seq, Transformers, Generative Pre-trained Transformer (GPT) and deep learning.

+Project Pre-requisites:
+	• Basic understanding of deep learning and neural networks.
+	• Familiarity with a deep learning framework (e.g., TensorFlow, PyTorch)
+	• Basic knowledge of web development (for the interface)

+Project Phases:
+	• Research and Study Phase
+	• Data Collection and Preprocessing
+	• Model Design and Training
+ - Evaluation

 ## Dataset
 The Cornell Movie Dialogue Corpus contains a metadata-rich collection of fictional conversations extracted from raw movie scripts: